livewire/livewire/docs/actions.md

 </div>
 ```

-As you can see, we refactored the post deletion logic into a dedicated method called `delete()`.
-Even though this method isn't referenced anywhere in our template, if a user gained knowledge of its existence, because it's `public`, they would be able to call it from the browser's DevTools.
+As you can see, we refactored the post deletion logic into a dedicated method named `delete()`.
+Even though this method isn't referenced anywhere in our template, if a user gained knowledge of its existence, they would be able to call it from the browser's DevTools because it is `public`.

-To remedy this, we can mark the property as `protected` or `private`, and if a user tries to call it, they will receive an error:
+To remedy this, we can mark the method as `protected` or `private`.
+Once the method is marked as `protected` or `private`, an error will be thrown if a user tries to invoke it:

 ```php
 <?php